techlahoma/board_meetings/2017/10_october.md

 ## Other Updates
 * [Django Girls Tulsa](http://djangogirls.org/tulsa/)
 * 200 OK 2018 Date: May 18 @ Greadington space at Tulsa Library again
+* Online streaming has gone great.
+Our total YouTube views are over 30,000 and Twitch over 4,000.
+Can we recognize the Stream Team at ThunderPlains with some swag or something?

 ## Proposals
 * Luke wants to start a "committee roster" - is a Google Sheet best?